This post may contain affiliate links. Read the full disclosure here.

 See, they look like sticks.
 Younger ones look greener, but I assume they harden off as they get older.
 This monstera has had a hard life.

-My Thai constellation is yet to grow an aerial root, but my Peru, currently growing a very long vine for reasons best know to himself, has some:
+My Thai constellation has grown one aerial root plus a little nub, but my Peru, currently growing a very long vine for reasons best know to himself, has some:

 Can I grow a new plant from aerial roots?